 I am broadly interested in applying natural language processing techniques to solve software engineering problems.
-More specifically, my research work focuses on developing techniques to extract and analyze privacy requirements using crowdsourcing, natural language processing, and user studies.
+More specifically, my research work focuses on developing techniques to extract and analyze privacy requirements using crowdsourcing, natural language processing, machine learning and user studies.

 During my PhD so far, I have developed a hybridized task re-composition framework, that semi-automatically extracts privacy goals that describe a website's data practices.
 I have also worked on developing a theory of vagueness and privacy risk perception, with our collaborators, Prof. Joel Reidenberg and Dr. Thomas Nortan.